Answers to Six Key Questions About the Oil Price Collapse

-Oil prices slipped as low as $30 per barrel this week as the new coronavirus, COVID 19, led to shuttered factories and Saudi Arabia and Russia ramping up oil production.
+Oil prices slipped as low as $30 per barrel this week as the new coronavirus, COVID-19, led to shuttered factories and Saudi Arabia and Russia ramping up oil production.

 The future of oil prices will shape how the world recovers from the coronavirus outbreak and the fate of regional and national economies, not to mention how the world responds, or doesn’t, to the urgent threat of climate change.